Meet the Lab Members

 Morgan Kirk

-Morgan is a Senior Manager of Social Determinants of Health and Community Partnerships at Aetna.
+Morgan is the Director of Health and Housing Partnerships with Stewards of Affordable Housing for the Future.
 She lives in Hazard, KY.

-• Morgan Kirk is a dedicated professional with a strong background in sociology and social work.
-Currently, she plays a pivotal role at Aetna Better Health, where she focuses on addressing the intricate connections between social determinants of health and health equity in Appalachia and beyond.
+Morgan Kirk is a dedicated professional with a strong background in sociology and social work.
 Born and raised in Harlan, Kentucky, Morgan's upbringing instilled in her a deep sense of community and a passion for creating positive change.
-She currently resides in Hazard, Kentucky, along with her husband, who works tirelessly to improve housing security and sustainability, and their eight year old son, who keeps their family and the community in stitches.
+She currently resides in Hazard, Kentucky, along with her husband, who focuses on housing and home repair, and their nine year old son, who keeps their family and the community in stitches.
 Morgan's commitment to her community is evident in her involvement in various local and national initiatives, reflecting her drive to enhance the lives of those around her.
 With her educational background, professional expertise, and genuine dedication to making a difference, Morgan is excited to participate with the 2023 cohort, working better together to create equity for the communities we live in and serve.

 She is a ‘23 Leadership Lab member.